 Our financial aid school code is 1434

-The GRE is not required for the MFA in Studio Art, the MFA in Creative Writing, or certificate programs.
+The GRE is not required for the MFA in studio art, the MFA in creative writing, the MA in audio technology, or certificate programs.
 However, it is required for all other master's and PhD programs.
 GRE test scores may not be more than 5 years old.

-Applicants to teaching certificate programs must earn a passing score on the Praxis I: Pre-Professional Skills Assessments (PPST®).
-Passing scores (as set by the District of Columbia teaching licensing agency) are Reading 172, Writing 171 and Math 174.
-Candidates to the Master of Arts in Teaching programs are required to take the GRE for admission.
-While the Praxis test is not required for admissions, additional Praxis tests will be required for completion of the program.
+Applicants to teaching certificate programs must earn a passing score on the Praxis Core Academic Skills for Educators.
+Passing scores (as set by the District of Columbia teaching licensing agency) are Reading 156, Writing 162 and Math 150.
+Candidates to the Master of Arts in Teaching programs are not required to take the GRE for admission but are required to take the Praxis Core for admission.
+Additional Praxis tests will be required for completion of the program.
 To review the licensing procedures for Washington, DC, please see the requirements webpage.
-Contact the School of Education, Teaching, and Health if you have questions or to inquire about equivalent examinations at firstname.lastname@example.org.
+Contact the School of Education if you have questions or to inquire about equivalent examinations at firstname.lastname@example.org.

 Financial documents may be sent after you receive an offer of admission letter, but it is advisable to have bank statements or other documents prepared earlier in the admissions cycle.

 17. What is the cost of tuition?
 The cost of tuition for academic year 2014-15 per credit hour is $1,482.